 Government and Communist forces were on Monday (6 December) locked in a fierce close-combat duel for control of the western approaches to Phnom Penh.

-Government and Communist forces were on Monday (6 December) locked in a fierce close-combat duel for control of the western approaches to Phnom Penh.
+Background: Government and Communist forces were on Monday (6 December) locked in a fierce close-combat duel for control of the western approaches to Phnom Penh.
 The fighting -- mainly with mortars, automatic rifles and hand grenades, -- took place only 10 to 15 miles (16-24 kms) from the capital.
 Spearheading the Khmer resistance were Vietnamese-born troops from the crack Khmer Krom under the leader of veteran Colonel Danh Kroch.
 Visnews cameraman Neil Davis accompanied the soldiers as they battled against Communist forces entrenched in a heavily wooded area.

 SYNOPSIS: Elite Khmer troops commanded by the colourful Colonel Danh Kroch are spearheading Khmer Government resistance to Communist assaults in the fierce fighting raging close to the Khmer capital - Phnom Penh.
 Government and Communist forces are locked in a ferocious battle for the western approaches to the capital.
 This week the colonel's Vietnamese-born troops went into battle around Phnom Baset, 14 miles (22 km.) northwest of the capital.